numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

 ```
 If we run the code above, the *main* method will start the execution.
 Hence It will be loaded into the stack.

-The first local variable *id* will be directly stored in the stack since It is a primitive variable.
+The first local variable *id* will be directly stored in the stack since it is a primitive variable.
 The reference of *name* and *person* variables will be stored in the stack since they are objects.

 A string *"Name"* will be added to the heap memory.